PennyLaneAI/pennylane/doc/reference/measurements.rst

 PennyLane can extract different types of measurement results: The expectation of an observable over multiple measurements, its variance, or a sample of a single measurement.

-The quantum function from above, for example, used the :func:`expval <pennylane.expval>` measurement:
+For example, the quantum function shown in the previous section used the :func:`expval <pennylane.expval>` measurement:

 .. code-block:: python